proso-io/knowledge-base/ResponsiveDesign.md

 Responsive design became a big deal 5 years ago, everyone was doing it.
 Today, the state of the affairs is such that responsiveness isn't even a feature, its a requirement - a hard requirement that any site that takes itself seriously needs to meet.

 E-commerce has the best stats to explain why this is so.
-Year after year, the number of people using mobile devices for browsing have increased.
+Year after year, the number of people using mobile devices for browsing has increased.
 Today, mobile is the primary browsing device while the desktop has taken a back seat, used only in some rare, specific scenarios.

 Responsive design is about showing a version of your site that's most optimized for the user's device, no matter what it might be.
 This is the evolved definition, responsive design started as showing a mobile acceptable version of your desktop site.